No. 13 Maryland loses control of the Big Ten race with a 71-59 loss at No. 9 Michigan

 Owusu returns

 All-Big Ten guard Ashley Owusu returned from an ankle injury after missing the previous four games.
-The Terps went undefeated during the junior point guard’s absence, and she clearly was not herself Sunday: She finished with two points in 21 minutes off the bench and wasn’t as aggressive as normal.
+The Terps went undefeated during the junior point guard’s absence, and she clearly was not herself Sunday: She finished with two points in 21 minutes off the bench and wasn’t as aggressive as usual.

 Owusu had a chance to cut the Terps’ deficit to four with under a minute left when she had a breakaway layup attempt, but she overshot the basket.